derek-knox/Coding-For-Designers/book/Breaking Barriers/Black and White.md

 - 2x2
 - 4x1

-In either case, the underlying bits are a sequence of ones and zeros.
+In either case, the underlying bits are simply a sequence of ones and zeros.
 The pixel count remains constant for either 4-bits or 1-byte of code where the converted meaning determines the image dimensions.
 Generally speaking, the greater the dimensions of a digital image, the more bytes are required to represent it.

 The above approach only allows for black and white images.
 As designers however, we greatly value the use of color to communicate within our creations.
 Take a moment before continuing and consider *how might you code color*?